comune-lang/comune/README.md

 ```$ cargo build --features=llvm12```

+to get tools like rust-analyzer working in VS Code, pass in the same feature flag in the Workspace Settings.

 on Windows, getting LLVM set up for development can be a veritable nightmare, so i recommend using WSL.

-to get rust-analyzer working in i.e. Visual Studio Code, pass in the same feature flag in the Workspace Settings.
+by default, the crate builds with the `concurrent` feature, which uses `rayon` for concurrent module compilation. this feature can optionally be disabled, which will remove the `rayon` dependency and use a single-threaded pipeline instead.

 # running
 to run the debug build, simply invoke `target/debug/comune` from the repo root. invoking the compiler with `--help` will provide a basic overview of the available command-line options.

+to compile anything, the compiler must know where to find the comune toolchain. this path is provided through the `COMUNE_TOOLCHAIN` environment variable, and when compiling from source, should just be the repository root.

 the compiler takes a list of input files, as well as any modules they import, and compiles them into the specified output types (by default, an executable). the output types can be specified with `--emit`, and the valid options include: